nplrkn/alsoran/documentation/backlog.md

 - Efficient monolithic GNB-CU-CP + GNB-CU-UP can be built without an E1AP Stack or TransportProvider
 ## ASN.1 GENERATOR
 - fixed size octet string should be [] not Vec?
+- inlining of lists to avoid newtypes of vecs (e.g. PDU-Session-Resource-Activity-List)
 - use NonEmpty instead of Vec in ASN.1 autogen if lower bound is 1
 - ENUMERATED{True} OPTIONAL (as seen in RRC) should appear in Rust as a bool
 - Cope with extension marker being set